JimSeker/drawing/README.md

 `FlappyAlien` is a simple FlappyBird clone, to show how a game work work on a TextureView.

-`GraphicOverlayDemo` is an example of how to create a customview to draw on other views.
+`GraphicOverlayDemo` (java) is an example of how to create a customview to draw on other views.

+`GraphicOverlayDemo_kt` (kotlin) is an example of how to create a customview to draw on other views.

 `SurfaceViewDemo` uses a surfaceview.
 Since a surface is for "animated" drawing, an alien moves accross the screen.
 The user touches it and it moves to a new location.
 It shows to use an extended surfaceview or all it in the activity.